Attention, not scale, drives human-AI alignment in multimodal language prediction: Results

-Our findings indicate that alignment with human predictability estimates significantly increased for the multimodal versions of CLIP, LLaMA and GPT-4 compared to their unimodal counterparts (Figure 2).
-The scatter plots in Figure 2 show the predictability estimates of each model against human scores (each data point represents one of the stimulus clips).
-Even for a strong model like GPT-4, predictability estimates are biased in the unimodal case (with clusters around 0).
-Overall, the distributions look more distributed and human-like for all multimodal models compared to their unimodal counterparts.
-Bar graphs in Figure 2 display the Pearson correlations between model and human scores, which quantify the extent to which each model's predictions align with human predictability estimates.
-To be able to interpret these model-based correlations against a human ceiling score, we correlated predictability estimates (from audio-visual stimuli) of each human participant against the $N-1$ (199) other participants and then averaged over these correlation values for all participants (green line in Figure 3).
+To test whether visual context enhances alignment with human language predictions, we compared the performance of all models in the unimodal and multimodal paradigms.
+Our findings indicate that alignment with human predictability estimates significantly increased in the multimodal paradigm (Figure 2).
+The scatter plots in Figure 2 show the predictability estimates of each model against human scores (each data point represents average correlation between all human participants and the model for one of the stimulus clips).
+Even for a strong model like GPT-4, predictability estimates are biased in the unimodal paradigm (with clusters around 0).
+Overall, the distributions look more distributed and human-like for all models in the multimodal paradigm.
+To interpret these model–human correlations, we computed a leave‐one‐participant‐out (L1PO) ceiling: for each of the 200 participants we correlated their clipwise scores with the mean of the remaining 199 participants and averaged the resulting 200 correlations.
+The ceiling is $\rho_\text{L1PO}=0.58$.
+All ceiling‐corrected values reported below as \(\rho / \rho_\text{ceiling}\) are therefore interpretable as the percentage of explainable variance captured.

-While unimodal LLaMA scores were not correlated with human predictability estimates based on audio-clips (Figure 3, r = 0.03, p \textless 0.001), multimodal LLaMA scores were positively correlated with human predictability estimates from video-clips (including speech) (Figure 3, r = 0.1, p \textless 0.001).
-Similarly, scores based on unimodal GPT-4 were more weakly correlated with human predictability estimates from textual information (Figure 3, r = 0.16, p \textless 0.001) compared to multimodal GPT-4 scores correlated with human predictability estimates from video-clips (Figure 3, r = 0.28, p \textless 0.001).
-This latter correlation is approaching the human ceiling (Figure 3, r = 0.41, p \textless 0.001), see Figure 3 green dashed line.
-Finally, scores extracted from the multimodal CLIP version were positively correlated with human predictability scores (r = 0.23, p \textless 0.001), while there was almost no correlation between human predictability estimates and scores extracted from the text-only CLIP model (r = 0.05, p \textless 0.001).